 At Blizzard Data Recovery, we try to make it affordable to get your data back.
-We offer low recovery pricing for conventional USB flash drives.
-That said, more and more manufacturers are starting to switch from traditional controller + NAND type devices to monolithic devices.
-These nonconventional devices require invasive work that is time consuming and there are sometimes challenges to reconstruct the data.
-For the worst cases we may have to perform monolith pinout discovery which is not a service most data recovery shops provide.
+We offer low recovery pricing for both conventional and monolithic USB flash drives.
+More and more manufacturers are starting to switch from traditional controller + NAND type devices to monolithic devices, and these nonconventional devices require invasive work that is time consuming and there are sometimes challenges to reconstruct the data.
+For the worst cases, we may have to perform monolith pinout discovery which is not a service most data recovery shops provide.
 In the past, we charged an additional fee to recover monolith drives, but we have since simplified our pricing so there are no surprises.
 That said, in some cases it can still be helpful to know how to identify a monolithic flash drive.

 How to tell if you have a monolithic flash drive:

 Not all monoliths have these distinguishing features, but these are some common ways they can be identified.